 - Swipe down or scroll down with the Digital Crown

-- Your daily steps and distance will appear at the bottom
+- Your daily steps, distance, and flights climbed will appear at the bottom

 How to track Apple Watch steps on iPhone